knative/docs/docs/serving/knative-kubernetes-services.md

 webhook                  1         1         1            1           1h
 ```

-These serivces and deployments are installed by the `serving.yaml` file during install.
-The next section describes the function of these components.
+These services and deployments are installed by the `serving.yaml` file during install.
+The next section describes their function.

 ## Components